sh0ckSec/RFID-Gooseneck/README.md

 http://exfil.co/2017/01/17/wiegotcha-rfid-thief/

 # Mounting Reader to Pedestal
 Depending onthe reader, you will need to find the correct mounting hole guide for each.
-You will have to manually drill holes to center it and use the same 6-32 carriage bolts and wingnuts to mount the reader to the gooseneck pedastal.
+You will have to manually drill holes into the back of the reader in order to center it to the gooseneck pedastal with carriage bolts and nuts.
 Below is an example mount guide for the HID iCLASS R90.

 <img src="https://user-images.githubusercontent.com/104524120/183313721-397f9938-6629-4a41-a248-e4815d4de5c0.PNG" width=40% height=40%>